Anna Wengberg

-Anna Emelia Elisa Wengberg (1865–1936) was a Swedish painter specializing in portraits who was a member of the Önningeby artists colony on the Finnish island of Åland.
+Anna Emelia Elisa Wengberg (24 April 1865 – 13 October 1936) was a Swedish painter specializing in portraits, who was a member of the Önningeby artists colony on the Finnish island of Åland.
 Her works are in the collections of the National Museum of Fine Arts in Stockholm and the Helsingborg Museum.

 Biography

+Early life and education

 Born on 24 April 1865 in Ystad, Sweden, Wengberg was the daughter of Per August Wengberg and Emilia Sophia Carlheim-Gyllensköld.
-She studied under Edvard Perséus in Stockholm (ca. 1884) and Bengt Nordenberg in Düsseldorf as well as in Paris.
-From 1890 to 1894 she lived in Finland.
+There in Skåne County she grew up and took her first drawing classes when she was nine years old, and later her oil painting classes under Herman Buuth.
+There is a drawing portrait of her father (1880) from that early period.
+She studied under Edvard Perséus in Stockholm (ca. 1884) and Bengt Nordenberg in Düsseldorf (in 1884-1887), as well as in Paris (winter of 1890) under various teachers of Académie Colarossi, particularly Jean André Rixens and Gustave-Claude-Etienne Courtois.